sheikhfaisalanwar/dicom-parser-app/README.md

 ```

 ## API Documentation
-The API documentation can be found in the `docs` folder
+The API documentation can be found in the `docs` folder or after getting the application running, you can access the Swagger UI at `http://localhost:1323/docs/index.html`

 ## Architecture